High order well-balanced Arbitrary-Lagrangian-Eulerian ADER discontinuous Galerkin schemes on general polygonal moving meshes: Numerical method

 To discretize our moving two-dimensional domain $\Omega(t)$ we employ a \textit{moving tessellation} made of $N_P$ non overlapping \textit{general polygons} $P_i, i=1, \dots N_P$, first built at time $t=0$, then regenerated at each time step (according to the motion of a set of so-called generator points) and connected in spacetime between each time level via spacetime control volumes, as specified in Section~\ref{sec.nm-domain}.

-Next, the data, used to discretize the numerical solution and the physical fluctuations, are represented via high order polynomials in space ($\u_h$ and $\u_f$) in each polygon as detailed in Section~\ref{sec.nm-quantities} and are then evolved via our novel well-balanced Arbitrary-Lagrangian-Eulerian (ALE) discontinuous Galerkin (DG) scheme with \textit{a posteriori} subcell finite volume (FV) limiter.
+Next, the data, used to discretize the numerical solution and the physical fluctuations, are represented via polynomials \RIIcolor{of degree up to $N$} in space in each polygon ($\u_h$ and $\u_f$), as detailed in Section~\ref{sec.nm-quantities}, and are then evolved via our novel well-balanced Arbitrary-Lagrangian-Eulerian~(ALE) discontinuous Galerkin~(DG) scheme with \textit{a posteriori} subcell finite volume (FV) limiter.

 In Section~\ref{sec.nm-ader} and~\ref{sec.nm-limiter} we provide a description of our high order algorithm on moving regenerated meshes~\cite{gaburro2020high,gaburro2021unified,gaburro2021bookchapter} and we explain in detail how to make sure that the well-balanced property is preserved throughout all of the stages of the algorithm.